alexandraalday/SimonUniverse/README.md

 ![screencapture-file-users-alexandra-dev-simonuniverse-index-html-1500684948729](https://user-images.githubusercontent.com/17508245/28487009-de5d4472-6e3d-11e7-8851-f071aff1b3c4.png)

 #### unsolved problems/ technical challenges
 * when doing animations for hover effects, it was only active on the initial button click.
 Jim to the rescue with the .hover() method and toggling it active, inactive.
+* firefox continues to be difficult with absolute positioning

 #### opportunities for improvement
 * using velocity for more little steven dude animations would be awesome.